MelSumner/ember-a11y-roadmap/rfc-research/router/ideas-and-experiments.md

 There maybe something we are doing with scheduling that is affecting it...Click has an elevated context, security wise.
 It can schedule things that inherit this - but if we do things that queue and schedule, we could mess that context up.
 But that would break things like people opening a popup, etc.

 ## Experiments and Results

+### Check the scheduling
-- Q. Does it have anything to do with scheduling?
+- Does it have anything to do with scheduling?
-- A. No. We confirmed this by stepping through with the debugger and the transition is definitely on the same stack with no async calls.
+- No. We confirmed this by stepping through with the debugger and the transition is definitely on the same stack with no async calls.
 Nothing was scheduled.

+### Setting "container" focus
-- Q. Setting focus on body?
+- Setting focus on body?
-- A. Setting focus on body DID fix the focus issue, but it didn't read out the new page content as we desired.
+- Setting focus on body DID fix the focus issue, but it didn't read out the new page content as we desired.

 We tried:
 - setting focus on the body